rishadluthra/docugen/README.md

 - Node.js 20+
 - npm
 - Docker and Docker Compose plugin, if running the containerized version.
-Docker Compose uses `compose.yaml` in the project directory and supports environment files and bind mounts for local development.[8][7]
+Docker Compose uses `compose.yaml` in the project directory and supports environment files and bind mounts for local development.

 ## Environment Variables